For a little while now, ‘mental health’ has been a bit of a buzzword.

 For example, mental health and fashion.
-After years of struggling with depression and anxiety, last year accessories designer Kate Spade’s death was ruled a suicide.
+After years of struggling with depression and anxiety, in 2018 accessories designer Kate Spade’s death was ruled a suicide.
 Now, fashion is an industry worth £33 billion.
 How many feel the same pressures and stresses Kate did, but aren’t speaking about it?

 Somebody combining conversations surrounding mental health and fashion is personal stylist Claire Jacklin.
 After sharing her personal experiences, Claire reached out to her audience.
 Now, Claire has launched a stylish t-shirt collection to continue raising awareness of mental health.